Nuevo Berlín: History

 In the 19th century, some German settlements were created next to the river, mostly composed of farmers.
 The brothers Richard and Karl Wendelstandt migrated from Germany around 1850 and bought the farm "El Curupí" in the Department of Soriano.
-Some years later, they bought properties in Paysandú which they renamed as Nueva Melhem (New Melhem).
+Some years later, they bought properties in Paysandú which they renamed as Nueva Mehlem (New Mehlem).
 This new farm, with some 27,000 hectares was surrounded by 32 "positions", 31 of which were occupied by other German families.

 Meanwhile, the Wendelstandt family in Germany decided to invest in their relatives' properties in Uruguay.
-With these investments, the surroundings of farm "Nueva Melhem" became the village Nuevo Berlín around 1865–1868, with the approval of the brothers Wendelstandt, who requested Mr. Fridolin Quincke to design it.
+With these investments, the surroundings of "Nueva Mehlem" farm became the village Nuevo Berlín around 1865–1868, with the approval of the brothers Wendelstandt, who requested Mr. Fridolin Quincke to design it.
 The task was finished by the end of 1874.

 On 16 March 1875, it was declared a "Pueblo" (village) and on 19 December 1974 its status was elevated to "Villa" (town) by the Act of Ley Nº 14.326.